 This was despite some internal dissent, in the face of increasingly inflammatory Nazi actions.

-3. The Sino-Japanese war began in July 1937 with the Japanese invasion of Manchuria
+3. The Second Sino-Japanese war began in July 1937 with the Marco Polo Bridge Incident

 This was carried out against a backdrop of international appeasement and is regarded by some as the start of World War Two.